 The Curatorial Fellowships program is designed to "encourage curatorial research leading to new scholarship in the field of contemporary art."
 Grants of up to $50,000 are given in order to support travel, archival research, convening of colleagues, conducting interviews and providing time to write.
-More info can be found here.

-Recent funding from the foundation includes gifts to the Detroit Museum of Contemporary Art ($90,000), LAMOCA ($100,000), North Carolina Museum of Art ($100,000), and Salt Lake Art Center ($120,000), among many many other institutions.
+Past grantees include: the Detroit Museum of Contemporary Art ($90,000), LAMOCA ($100,000), and North Carolina Museum of Art ($100,000), among many other institutions.
 For an interactive map of past awards granted by state look here.